jakeland/chatApplicationLaravel/README.md

 The following information is what I chose to do and why for the purposes of this coding challenge.

+Name: Jake McCarthy
+Time to complete: Rough estimate, 5 hours most of that was spent reading documentation to learn about laravel and figuring out little syntax things.
+Can only provide a rough estimate as project was completed in between work for current employer, including weekends.

 1. set up docker, vscode, and laravel.
 - Chosen because I was familiar with docker and I didn't want to spend too much time setting up a server.
 - Chosen because I wanted to learn the tools used by giftogram